 1-A. Patient Selection.
-In serving the public, a dentist may exercise reasonable discretion in selecting patients for her/his practice.
-However, she/he may not deny dental care to an individual solely because of her/his race, creed, color, sex, handicap, disability, or national origin.
+In serving the public, a dentist may exercise reasonable discretion in selecting patients for the dentist's practice.
+However, the dentist may not deny dental care to an individual based on any illegal discriminatory reason under local, state or federal law.

-A dentist should strive to make her/his services accessible to all who are in need.

-1-B. Patient Records.
+- 1. Dentists should strive to make their services accessible to those who are in need. - 1-B. Patient Records.
 Patients are entitled to copies of their records.
-On receipt of a patient's written request, a dentist must provide her/him with copies of all pertinent records including radiographs, except as otherwise provided by state law.
+On receipt of a patient's request, a dentist must provide the patient with copies of all pertinent records including radiographs, except as otherwise provided by state law.
 The confidentiality of patient records must be maintained.

-- 1. It is unethical to use undue influence or intimidation to solicit patients from a former employer. - 2.
-It is unethical for an employing dentist to deliberately withhold information as to the whereabouts of a treating dentist who has left employment. - 3.
-Copies of records shall be provided by dentists to patients within a reasonable time, not to exceed ten days from the date of a patient's written request. - 4.
+- Copies of records shall be provided by dentists to patients within a reasonable time, not to exceed ten days from the date of a patient's written request. - 2.
 A dentist shall not withhold copies of records from patients based on the patient owing any balance to the dentist or the patient not paying any copying charges.
-A dentist may charge a fee for copying patient records, but shall not charge more than the actual cost of copying, and shall never charge more than 75 cents per page for paper copies, in accordance with state law. - 1-C. Community Service.
+A dentist may charge a fee for copying patient records, but shall not charge more than the state law allows. - 3.
+Dentists shall honor the patient's written request for records to be sent to a third party. - 4.
+It is unethical for an employing dentist to deliberately withhold information as to the whereabouts of a treating dentist who has left employment. - 1-C. Community Service.
 Dentists have an obligation to use their skill, knowledge, and experience for improvement of the dental health of the public and are encouraged to be leaders in their community.
 In this service they shall conduct themselves in such a manner as to maintain or elevate the esteem of the profession.